Health Benefits of Sunflower Seeds

 Beta - Carotene

 30 micro gm

 Sunflower Seeds Health Benefits

 To derive the maximum health benefits from sunflower seeds do not overindulge in them as they are high in energy and fats.
 Also, consume unflavored/unsalted sunflower seeds.

 Sunflower seeds are functional foods meaning they protect the body against disease and are not just a source of nutritional value.

 Some of the nutrients that contribute to sunflower seeds' health benefits are as under.

 The fibre content in sunflower seeds not only lowers cholesterol but also keeps the blood glucose levels under check.
 It also ensures digestive health and prevents issues like constipation, piles, haemorrhoids etc.

 - Vitamin E

-All this in effect results in reduction of asthmatic symptoms, osteoarthritis and rheumatoid arthritis. vitamin E also reduces the risk of cancer especially colon cancer, reduces hot flushes during menopause.
-It also reduces the risk of cardiovascular disease since it prevents atherosclerosis or plaque formation and thereby lowers the risk of heart attack.
+All this in effect results in a reduction of asthmatic symptoms, osteoarthritis and rheumatoid arthritis. vitamin E also reduces the risk of cancer especially colon cancer, reduces hot flushes during menopause.
+It also reduces the risk of cardiovascular disease since it prevents atherosclerosis or plaque formation and thereby lowers the risk of a heart attack.